Azure/acr-builder/docs/acb.md

 The `id` property is a unique identifier to reference the step throughout the pipeline.

-### run
+### cmd

-The `run` property of a step specifies which image to use when running the operation as well as any additional command-line parameters.
+The `cmd` property of a step specifies which image to use when running the operation as well as any additional command-line parameters.

 ### workDir